gis-rs/GEE-in-ArcGIS-Pro/README.md

 # GEE-in-ArcGIS-Pro
-Use Google Earth Engine in ArcGIS Pro with Python API
+Use Google Earth Engine in ArcGIS Pro using GEE Python API